 1. Those who are sometimes distressed:

-Those who are always busy with fruitive activities come to the Lord in material distress and at that time associate with pure devotees and become, in their distress, devotees of the Lord.
+Those who are always busy with fruitive activities come to the Lord in material distress and at that time associate with pure devotees.
+They in their distress, become devotees of the Lord.

 2. Those who are sometimes inquisitive: